 • Discover which topics speak to you so that you can continue creating change long after the Challenge comes to an end.

 What companies and organizations are involved?

 We are incredibly fortunate to have the support of a strong consortium of leading companies, non-profit organizations, and media outlets.
-Check out the TTG website and click on the Partners page to read more.
+Browse the Partners tab to learn more.

 Are there prizes for every Challenge?

-In a word, yes!
-Each day, those who complete the Greener and Greenest challenges are eligible to win one of 20 special eco prize packages.
+Each day, participants who complete the Greener and Greenest challenges are eligible to win one of up to 20 eco prize packages.
 The deeper you delve into each day's challenge, the better your chances are of winning!
 And don’t forget about the fantastic Challenge Finalist and Grand Prize packages.
-They will be posted in August on teensturninggreen.org.

 Does Project Green Challenge have a social media presence?

 Yes, and we want to hear from you!
 Join us on Facebook at facebook.com/TeensTurnGreen and follow us on Twitter at twitter.com/TeensTurnGreen and Instagram at instagram.com/TeensTurningGreen.
 We track the conversation around PGC with #PGC2014 across all platforms!